trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 + `alpha`: Data smoothening factor of Holt-Winters model, ranging in [0,1].
 Default is 0.5.
 + `beta`: Trend smoothening factor of Holt-Winters model, ranging in [0,1].
 Default is 0.5.
 + `gamma`: Seasonal smoothening factor of Holt-Winters model, ranging in [0,1].
 Effective only when `method` is not "linear" .
 Default is 0.5.
-+ `forecastNumber`: Number of points to forecast.
++ `steps`: Number of points to forecast.
 Timestamp of forecasted data is extended from original data, whose interval is arithmetic mean of original series.
 When `method ` is "residual" there is no additional output (because there is no residual).
 + `auto`: Boolean.
 If to select model parameters automatically.
 If set to "true", the function will optimize RMSE of fitted model with BOBYQA, and input `alpha`, `beta`, `gamma` will be used as initial searching point.
 Default is "true".
 + `maxEval`: Maximum iteration times when automatically searching parameters.
 + `output`:  String indicating output.
 Should be "trend", "seasonal", "fitted" or "residual".
 Default is "fitted".